-To achieve continuous deployment, the team relies on infrastructure that automates and instruments the various steps leading up to deployment, so that after each integration successfully meeting these release criteria, the live application is updated with new code.
+To achieve continuous deployment, the team relies on infrastructure that automates and instruments the various steps leading up to deployment, so that after each integration successfully meets these release criteria, the live application is updated with new code.

-Instrumentation is needed to ensure that any suggestion of lowered quality results in aborting the deployment process, or rolling back the new features, and triggers human intervention.
+Instrumentation is needed to ensure that any suggestion of lowered quality results in aborting the deployment process or rolling back the new features, and triggers human intervention.

 - earlier return on investment for each feature after it is developed, which reduces the need for large capital investments

-- earlier feedback from users on each new feature as it is released to production, which affords techniques such as parallel (or A/B) testing to determine which of two possible implementation is preferred by users
+- earlier feedback from users on each new feature as it is released to production, which affords techniques such as parallel (or A/B) testing to determine which of two possible implementations is preferred by users

-to the extent that continuous deployment is viewed as a strategy for quality, it’s easy (in particular for developers enamored with the novelty and technical aspects of it) to pick the wrong target, and optimize for “maximum frequency of deployments” – that will not, by itself, result in increased quality
+to the extent that continuous deployment is viewed as a strategy for quality, it’s easy (in particular for developers enamored with the novelty and technical aspects of it) to pick the wrong target and optimize for “maximum frequency of deployments” – that will not, by itself, result in increased quality

 - continuous deployment relies on extensive instrumentation to ensure that functionality newly made available to users does not result in incidents, lowering externally perceived quality